AltSysrq/avalanche/SPEC.md

 ```

 The macro processing algorithm for a single statement is as follows:

+- Attempt to locate an Expander.
+If one is found, it must resolve to a unique
+  symbol of type expander-macro.
+Substute it with no arguments.
+The
+  substitution replaces the Expander syntax unit alone.

 - If the first syntax unit invokes a control macro and the enclosing unit is a
   Block, substitute that macro with an empty left argument and a right argument